brimdata/zed/zng/docs/spec.md

 [Typedef](#311-typedefs) required.

 ZNG gets more interesting when different data types are interleaved in the stream.
-For example, in the following TZNG:
+For example, consider this TZNG stream:
 ```
 #35:string
 35:hello, world